 Defence IT: graduate area of work

-Graduates wanting a and defence IT career need to know...
+Graduates wanting a career in defence IT need to know…

 Who can apply?

 Those who have studied at STEM subject will already have technical skills that are applicable to working in the defence sector.
 There is currently an increasing reliance on modelling/software skills and programming, so experience in these areas can be beneficial.

 The key things that will set a graduate apart are their behaviours.
 Given the variety of work and specialisms in the sector, a high level of adaptability is needed to cope with potentially unknown subject areas of changing requirements.

 Career progression in defence IT

 Graduates interested in working in the defence sector will likely be able to join a graduate scheme or an industrial placement.
 These schemes might be rotational, or you might specialise in a specific field from the beginning.
 For example, at Dstl graduates will usually first spend time working across a number of different groups, teams and areas, before settling in a home team.